HireDale/daleydose/home-window.md

 </p>

 <p style="text-align: justify;">
 In the <strong>Home Window</strong>, you can create medical prescriptions for your patients.
-From here, you write <strong>up to 5 medications</strong> per prescription.
-You can also scan <strong>physical prescriptions</strong> and convert them into a digital version.
+From here, you write up to 5 medications per prescription.
+You can also scan physical prescriptions and convert them into a digital version.
 </p>

 <p style="text-align: justify;">